- What interest rate should I use for Australia?

 - Which Australian accounts actually compound interest?

-- High-interest savings accounts from Ubank (Save Account), ING (Savings Maximiser), Macquarie (Savings Account), and RAMS (Saver) all compound daily.
-Term deposits typically pay interest at maturity or annually — effectively simple interest.
-ETFs like VAS, A200, and VGS don't pay a stated interest rate, but price growth and dividend reinvestment create compounding returns.
-Super funds reinvest earnings each year, compounding annually within a 15% tax environment.
+- Most high-interest savings accounts compound daily.
+Term deposits typically pay interest at maturity or annually, making them effectively simple interest for a given term.
+ETFs do not pay a stated interest rate, but price growth and dividend reinvestment create compounding returns over time.
+Super funds reinvest earnings annually within a concessional 15% tax environment.

 - How does compound interest compare to simple interest?